Activities

 Elizabeth Dee

 Elizabeth Dee is Co-Founder and CEO of Independent Art Fair.
-From 2020 to 2022, she was the Fonuding Director of The John Giorno Foundation in New York.
+From 2020 to 2022, she was the Founding Director of The John Giorno Foundation in New York.
 After two decades of dedication to gallery practice and collaborating with artists, she regularly lectures on the future of the art market and is an adjunct professor of art at New York University.
 Previously, Dee was a gallerist in New York for twenty years, represneting a global roster of artists, such as John Girono, Adrian Piper, and Ryan Trecartin, among others, and co-produced ten movies with Trecartin.
 She has organized more than 250 exhibitions with artists and foundations.
 She also was a curatorial advisor to the Kramlich Colleciton in San Francisco, the world's largest private collection of video art of the 20th century.
 Elizabeth has been profiled in many international publications, including the New York Times, the Wall Street Journal, and Vogue.

 Jeffrey Deitch

 is a dealer in modern and contemporary art and an art advisor to private and institutional art collectors.
 He is also an art writer and exhibition organizer.
-Prior to opening his own art advisory firm in 1988, Mr. Deitch was a Vice President of Citibank where he spent nine years developing and managing the bank’s art advisory and art finance businesses.
+Prior to opening his own art advisory firm in 1988, Mr. Deitch was a Vice-President of Citibank, where he spent nine years developing and managing the bank’s art advisory and art finance businesses.

 Bradley Eros